omarftt/forestworld-web/README.md

 ## Regenerate web_assets

 The PNGs and `aois.json` are produced by the data pipeline in [`climate_risk_track`](https://github.com/angiesanchezm/climate_risk_track/tree/main).
-Clone that repo as a sibling on disk and run its pipeline; outputs are written back into this repo's `web_assets/` automatically.
+Clone that repo as a sibling on disk and run its pipeline.

 ## Deploy to Vercel

-Easiest path (no Git required):

 ```
 npm i -g vercel